jeonilshin/cloudformation-creating-vpc/README.md

     Description: A reference to the public subnet in the 2nd Availability Zone
     Value: !Ref PublicSubnet2

+  PublicSubnet3:
+    Description: A reference to the public subnet in the 3rd Availability Zone
+    Value: !Ref PublicSubnet3

   PrivateSubnet1:
     Description: A reference to the private subnet in the 1st Availability Zone
     Value: !Ref PrivateSubnet1